mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 The video for this experiment is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ##### Equipment Requirements for Amateurs
-- Any HF 10m antenna, designed for space communications.
-See [here](https://gitlab.orcasat.ca/open-source-projects/hf-turnstile-antenna) for a suitable design, a 10m turnstile, prepared as an open-source contribution from the MARMOTSat team.
+- Any HF 10 m antenna, designed for space communications.
+See [here](hhttps://gitlab.uvic-cfar.com/open-source-projects/hf-turnstile-antenna) for a suitable design, a 10m turnstile, prepared as an open-source contribution by the MARMOTSat team.
 - Low-cost HF SDR (e.g. RTL, AirSpy etc.) and Windows/Linux computer with GNU radio.
-A GNU radio flowgraph for decoding the video be provided [here](https://gitlab.orcasat.ca/open-source-projects/dvb-s2-decoder) as an open source contribution, courtesy of the MARMOTSat project.
+A GNU Radio flowgraph for decoding the video will be provided here by the time the experiment is enabled.

 #### Citizen Science Experiment